Expert Legal Representation for Bedsore Victims

-At Welsh & Welsh, our experienced attorneys can help you file a legal claim against the facility that is mistreating your loved one and allowing them to develop painful sores which can lead to life-threatening consequences.
+At Welsh & Welsh, our experienced attorneys can help you file a legal claim against the nursing home facility that is mistreating your loved one and allowing them to develop painful sores, which can lead to devastating consequences.
 We fiercely protect the rights of Nebraska senior citizens and will be at your side every step of the way.

 How Common Are Bedsores in Nursing Homes?